-In the evening, if you eat one or more of the high fiber foods listed below right after drink 1 cup of water.
-The next morning, drink 1 or 2 cups of water on an empty stomach, wait 10 to 15 minutes before breakfast, you should have a bowel movement soon after.
+In the evening, if you eat one or more of the high fiber foods listed below right after, drink 1 cup of water.
+The following day, drink 1 or 2 cups of water on an empty stomach, wait for 10 to 15 minutes before breakfast, you should have a bowel movement soon after.

-Dried fruits: eat 5 dried plums or 10 dried apricots.
+Dried fruits: eat five dried plums or ten dried apricots.

-Nuts: Eat ¼ cup of almonds or ½ cup of boiled peanuts (the fungal contamination is removed by boiling)
+Nuts: Eat ¼ cup of almonds or ½ cup of boiled peanuts ( boiling could remove the fungal contamination)

-Ping’s green drink is a natural colon cleanse.
-The basic ingredients are asparagus, broccoli, celery, kale and lemon.
+Ping's green drink is a natural colon cleanse.
+The essential ingredients are asparagus, broccoli, celery, kale, and lemon.
 Blend with 8 oz or more of water (see healthyping.com for details).
 This drink contains both fibers to help have normal stools 2 or 3 times a day.
 The drink helps with digestion and detoxification.

 Natto is a Japanese food eaten daily and made from fermented soybeans.
 It contains dietary fiber and bacillus that are good bacteria to balance the intestinal flora and help with gastrointestinal function.
-Taking Natto 50 to 100 grams daily is good for general health, digestion and elimination.
+Daily taking Natto 50 to 100 grams is suitable for general health, digestion, and elimination.

-Probiotics are friendly or good bacteria that normally exist in the digestive tract.
-Without good bacteria, the bad bacteria and yeast overgrow which causes bloating, gas, constipation, diarrhea and other digestive issues.
+Probiotics are friendly or good bacteria that usually exist in the digestive tract.
+Without good bacteria, the harmful bacteria and yeast overgrow, which causes bloating, gas, constipation, diarrhea, and other digestive issues.
 Taking probiotics as a daily supplement benefits colon health.

-In the morning, on an empty stomach you can try one of the suggestions (a-e) listed below.
-Then right after drink 2 cups of water.
-Wait 10 to15 minutes before having breakfast, shortly after you should have a bowel movement.
+In the morning: On an empty stomach, you can try one of the suggestions (a-e) listed below.
+Then right after, drink 2 cups of water.
+Wait ten to15 minutes before having breakfast; shortly after that, you should have a bowel movement.

-a) Fresh lemon juice: mix 2 tablespoons of fresh lemon juice with 1 cup of water.
+a) Fresh lemon juice: mix two tablespoons of fresh lemon juice with 1 cup of water.

-b) Apple cider vinegar water: mix 1 tablespoon of vinegar with 1 cup of water.
+b) Apple cider vinegar water: mix one tablespoon of vinegar with 1 cup of water.

 c) Vitamin C: take 500mg.

 d) Green tea: drink 1 to 3 cups of cold green tea.
-If you drink 3 cups of tea, then 2 cups of water after is not necessary.
+If you drink 3 cups of tea, you don't need to drink 2 cups of water.

 The above ingredients (a-d) are natural stimulants to increase gastrointestinal rhythmic contractions.

-e) Pure honey is a natural lubricant to move the stools through the colon more easily.
+e) Pure honey is a natural lubricant to move the stools through the colon more quickly.
 Take one tablespoon of pure honey.

-In the evening, take magnesium 400 mg with 1 cup of water.
-Magnesium supplement is a natural laxative which draws water into the colon to lubricate the stools.
+In the evening: Take magnesium 400 mg with 1 cup of water.
+A magnesium supplement is a natural laxative that draws water into the colon to lubricate the stools.
 It also helps your bones and with sleep.

-Daily exercise: walking, swimming, Tai Chi and Pilates help with bowel movements.
-Exercising 5 days a week for at least 30 minutes a day is recommended.
+Daily exercise: walking, swimming, Tai Chi, and Pilates help with bowel movements.
+Suggest doing exercise five days a week for at least 30 minutes a day.

-Don't ignore the urge to have a bowel movement: The longer you delay, the more water will be absorbed from the stool and the harder a bowel movement becomes.
+Don't ignore the urge to have a bowel movement: The longer you delay, the more water absorbed from the stool and the more difficult defecate becomes.

 Keep caffeine to a minimum: Caffeine is a diuretic drawing fluid from the colon and leaving the stools hard.
-Except for green tea it does have caffeine, but also is a stimulant that won’t cause constipation.
+Except for green tea, it does have caffeine and is a stimulant that won't cause constipation.